OCNS/CompNeuroCookBook/source/index.md

 (landing)=
-# INCF/OCNS Software Development Guidelines
+# Welcome

+Welcome to the INCF/OCNS Software Working Group's software development guidelines.

 This guidelines summarise current best practices in software development for use as reference by the neuroscience research community.